min2ha/ukwa-site/content/target/50775/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Scottish independence: Referendum demand 'will be rejected'

 Reports that the UK government is to reject calls for a Scottish independence referendum before Brexit after Theresa May said "now is not the time".